 where $\gamma_t\in(0,1)$, $u_t$ is a moving-average estimator of the inner function $g(\w_t)$ and the update of $\w_{t+1}$ uses a stochastic gradient estimator $\nabla f(u_t)\nabla \ea{s(\w_t;\zeta'_t)}$.

-{\bf Limitation:} While SCGD and its variants have been successfully applied to optimizing Log-E-Exp function~\cite{wang2017stochastic}, the existing convergence rate of SCGD for convex problems is known to be worse than that of standard SGD.
+{\bf Limitation:} While SCGD and its variants have been successfully applied to the optimization of the Log-E-Exp function~\cite{wang2017stochastic}, the existing convergence rate of SCGD for convex problems is known to be worse than that of standard SGD.
 In particular, the result in~\citet{wang2022finite} has a rate of $O(1/T^{1/4})$ for convex problems, which is slower than the typical rate of $O(1/\sqrt{T})$.
-The algorithm presented above can be extended to optimizing the CERM problem~(\ref{eqn:cerm}) and suffer from the same issues; see Corollary~\ref{cor:conv-sent:2}.
+The algorithm presented above can be extended to optimizing the CERM problem~(\ref{eqn:cerm}), though it suffers from the same issues (please see Corollary~\ref{cor:conv-sent:2}).